thammegowda/mtdata/README.md

 # ISO 639 3
 Internally all language codes are mapped to ISO-639 3 codes.
-The mapping can be inspected with `python -m mtdata.iso `
+The mapping can be inspected with `python -m mtdata.iso ` or `mtdata-iso`
 ```bash
 $ python -m mtdata.iso -h
 usage: python -m mtdata.iso [-h] [langs [langs ...]]